augustusrollin/detecting-kidney-cancer/README.md

 # detecting-kidney-cancer

-The overall goal of this project is to detect kidney cancer.
-This is done by training a model on around 10,000 images and the results of that can then be stored and evaluated.
+The overarching objective of this project is to develop, optimize, and validate a state-of-the-art machine learning model for the early detection of kidney cancer, advancing it to clinical readiness through a comprehensive, multi-phase process.
+This includes rigorous development, validation, and optimization to ensure the model meets the highest standards of clinical accuracy, reliability, and usability in real-world medical environments.
+By leveraging a robust dataset of approximately 10,000 high-quality medical images, the project aims to create an AI-powered diagnostic tool capable of providing accurate and actionable insights for clinicians, ultimately improving patient outcomes through early diagnosis and personalized treatment planning.

 ## Setup